ArmanTheParman/Parmanode/README.md

 For Mac (x86_64, M1/M2), Linux (x86_64, and Raspberry Pi 32 or 64 bit)
 18 April 2023

-Parmanode is Bitcoin and Electrum Server (Fulcrum) installation wizard software for home desktop computers.
+Parmanode is an automated Bitcoin, Electrum Server (Fulcrum), and BTCPay installation wizard software for home desktop computers.
 More features (programs and educational material) will be added as development continues.

 Parmanode is designed for non-technical users giving them the ability to download and verify Bitcoin Core (and Fulcrum) and sync using an external